bvasilop/The-Complete-React-Web-Developer-Course-with-Redux-Part2/react-course-projects/react-new-features/hooks-study-guide/hooks.md

   - The second is a function we can call in order to update the state.
   - `const array = useState(props.count)` destructured is `const [count, setCount] = useState(props.count)` which is the preferred method.
 - One big difference between `state` and our class based components and `state` in our functional components is in our functional components `state` does not need to be an object.
+- What if I want to track more than one thing.
+Do I need to convert this into an object?
+The answer is No.
+  - `React` wants you to call your `state` multiple times for the multiple things you are tracking.
+  - State doesn't need to be an object with `useState`.
+  - When you are using `useState` and you update the `state`, it completely replaces what was there before as opposed to how state worked in the past with objects where the data was merged.